Find a Lender-Approved Local Conveyancer in Thame

 • Agreeing and preparing for completion

-• Dealing with the registration formalities for the new ownership and the home loan (where applicable) at the HMLR.
+• Dealing with the registration formalities for the change in proprietorship and the home loan (where applicable) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.